rishisingh0068/Delta-demo/README.md

 # Delta-demo
-This is the demo for git &amp; github Class..
+This is the demo for git &amp; github Class.